Arne Oldberg: Career

 He was subsequently appointed to Professor of Piano and Composition (1901-1941) and later served as the Director of the Piano Department (1919-1941) and Director of the Graduate Music Department (1924-1941).
 Oldberg was awarded an emeritus appointment in 1941.
 In addition to his 40-year tenure at Northwestern, Oldberg also taught as a guest professor of composition at the University of California, Los Angeles, for several summers in the 1930s; he also taught at Mount St. Mary's University (then Mount St. Mary's College) in Los Angeles.

 He died at Evanston Hospital on February 17, 1962.
 He was buried at Memorial Park Cemetery in Skokie.

 Works

 Oldberg's compositions include several concertos, including works for piano, violin, or horn with orchestra; chamber compositions; piano pieces; sonatas; and approximately twenty-five orchestral works, including at least six symphonies.
 Several of Oldberg's compositions have been performed by the Chicago Symphony Orchestra.

 A large collection of Oldberg's manuscripts and professional papers is held at the Library of Congress.
 Additional archival collections containing manuscripts and papers from Oldberg's career are held at Northwestern University and the Eastman School of Music.
+Oldberg also made some private recordings of his compositions, performing himself on the piano: some of these – including the Cello Sonata (1934) and the Sextet for piano, horn, and strings (1950-1951) – were commercially released in 2026.